 During the year students learn family values, being a good friend, hygiene, public and private, healthy eating and personal safety.

-In the summer term there is a strong emphasis on:

-Body parts, differences and similarities between boys and girls, growing from a baby to an adult, some families are different and that you need a mum and a dad to make a baby.
+There is a strong emphasis on: Body parts, differences and similarities between boys and girls, growing from a baby to an adult, some families are different and that you need a mum and a dad to make a baby.